Tanish1/Networking-Project-TM-AV/README.md

 Whenever you want to leave, you just have to type /quit, and you will be disconnected from the server, and everyone can see if you left.

+New In Release 2:

+Everything sent and recieved by the client and server are now serialized!
+That means they are sent as a stream of bytes rather than plain text, so that can help us implement more things later on!

+Whenever a client joins the server, the server outputs a list of people in that room.
+And, a NEW command has been added, typing /whoishere will display a list of clients connected to the server.

+Now, you can send multiple clients a chat privately, just say @username @username, and it will send the chat to multiple people (@username @username CHAT).

+The most exciting part: The client now has a new GUI!
+Just input the IP address and the port as last time, but now into the appropriate boxes.
+And, fill out the username after that, and you should be good to go!
+Think of this as a GUI based client rather than a console-based oe, and it still retains all the same features of the previous release.
+And, just in case if you wanted to use the older chatclient, you can always do that without the GUI in this release!
+All you have to do is use ChatClient.java rather than ChatGUIClient.java.
+And now, we have special buttons to trigger certain commands!
+Just click the button to perform the action.

 Side Note: IntelliJ wasn't working for Tanish, so he shared the files from Google Drive and then Alex posted them after making his revisions, after merging, everything stopped working on IntelliJ.